 Every two years, the Safer Portsmouth Partnership carry out a Community Safety Survey in Portsmouth.
-Our researchers interview more than 1,000 residents to seek their views and experience of crime and anti-social behaviour in the city.
+Our researchers interview just over 1,000 residents to seek their views and experience of crime and anti-social behaviour in the city.

 The Community Safety Survey is an important source of information for the partnership, as it is collected directly from residents and does not rely on the respondent having reported the crime or incident to the police or other agency.
 The survey gives us an important picture of crime and anti-social behaviour in the city and helps to inform the priorities of the Safer Portsmouth Partnership Plan.

 2018 Community Safety Survey

 In 2018 we interviewed 1200 residents of Portsmouth at random.
 Our researchers conducted surveys on the street in the following areas:

 - Buckland & North End – Community Centre on Malins Road and London Road

 - City Centre – Commercial Road (parade of shops and at Sainsbury’s) and Guildhall Square

 - Copnor – Copnor Road parade of shops